Designing Custom Pendant Gymnasium Lighting Fixtures Using Revit

 And there it is.
 It placed it right there for us.
 We didn’t have to do much beyond that.

-If I go back to my front view here, it's a little hard to see because it's all overlapping, but there's a little tiny, looks like an outlet symbol, like a power plug or outlet, and that is that connector.
-And it's a green color.
-Now I can select on it and adjust its property.
+If I go back to my Front view here, it's a little hard to see because it's all overlapping, but there’s a tiny symbol that looks like an outlet or a power plug—and that’s the connector.
+It appears in green.
+Now I can select it and adjust its properties.

-So with that selected, I can change the voltage.
-And we have decided here we want it to be 120 volts.
-Now why is that?
-This is super important in electrical design.
+With it selected, I can change the voltage.
+We’ve decided to set it to 120 volts.
+Why is that important?
+This is critical in electrical design.

-If we didn't set this voltage and we tried to add this to a circuit in our classroom building, in the gymnasium, it wouldn't attach to a circuit because the circuit is at 120 volts.
-And if this were at zero volts, it would not connect.
-So let's make it 120 volts.
+If we didn’t set this voltage and tried to add this to a circuit in our classroom building—in the gymnasium—it wouldn’t attach, because the circuit is at 120 volts.
+If this were at 0 volts, it would not connect.
+So let's set it to 120 volts.

-And then Revit needs to know how much power this light fixture consumes.
-Now we don't know per se.
-We would get this information from the manufacturer's cut sheet.
+Next, Revit needs to know how much power this light fixture consumes.
+We don’t know the exact number, as we’d typically get that from the manufacturer’s cut sheet.

-We will guess at this moment, and we'll start with 60.
-And I think that's a good number to start for this light fixture.
-So with these settings all done, we are set.
+We’ll estimate for now and start with 60.
+That’s a reasonable number for this light fixture.
+With these settings complete, we’re all set.

 We can save this family.
-And now this is the family we want to load over into our gym project.
-So let's go ahead and change our views.
+This is the family we now want to load into our gym project.
+So let’s go ahead and switch views.

 We can see the gym project right here.
-Here's the gymnasium in our main project.
-Here is this light fixture family.
+Here’s the gymnasium in our main project, and here is the Light Fixture family.

-And now we can click the load into family button.
-And I want to move it to my BIM 323 project.
+Now we can click the Load into Family button.
+I’ll move it into my BIM 323 project.
 And there it is.

 I’ll be ready in the next video to place all of these light fixtures.